rollbar/Rollbar.NET/README.md

 ### WPF

-Example of using Rollbar.NET inside of a WPF application.
-It is optional to set the user for Rollbar and can be reset to a different user at any time.
+It is optional to set the user for Rollbar, and this can be reset to a different user at any time.
 This example includes a default user being set with `MainWindow.xml` loads by calling the `SetRollbarReportingUser` function.
 [Gist example code here](https://gist.github.com/cdesch/e08275e85a3f27a7b1b481430e12f308).

-`App.cs`:
+In `App.cs`:

 ```csharp
 namespace Sample
 {